Welcome.

 The piece was a study in collision detection.
 It outlined the bounding volumes of American religion, the myth of the separate spheres, white feminism, the politics of a public life, reproductive healthcare, influence, patriarchal authority, the commodification of the representation of a certain kind of care work.

-I thought I recognized the force the article would exert.
-All America women are constrained by our country’ separate sphere simulation.
-Neeleman is experiencing the Traditional Mormon Homestead version of a life-long larp imposed on the entire country.
-So I braced for impact, expecting it would take two or three days for the internet to absorb the energy.
+As I read the article, I thought I understood the force it would exert on the discourse.
+Neeleman is experiencing the Traditional Mormon Homestead version of the Separate Spheres LARP imposed on the entire country.
+I braced for impact, expecting it would take two or three days for the internet to absorb the energy.
+This was a very long time on the internet time scale!

-By July 30, I could not get onto a social media platform without being served Ballerina Farm content.
+I was very wrong!
+TEN days later, the Trad Wives and the Trad Wife Experts were still posting takes.
+And I was still being served those takes on my social media feeds, even though I didn’t follow any of them.
 And sure, it’s possible my algorithms have been trained to weight Mormonism, care work and gender issues.
 But I was not the only one having this experience.
 It was happening to a lot of people.

 I spoke to a friend who said her grandma texted her to ask what she thought “about the whole thing with the dancing farm impactor* with a weird husband.”
 Her grandma learned about the dancing farm impactor on Facebook.